tempname11/WorkingTitle4/notes/medium_term.md

 - lib::task, avoid so many allocations
 - semaphores are used unnecessarily to separate work <-> imgui <-> compose

+### good to have
+- tools should be migrated inside engine!

 ### minor issues
+- rand() is not thread-safe, need to use something different.

 - memory usage seems to increase over time, but Tracy profiling shows everything is great. maybe these are external (DLL?) allocations and we don't track them.